manishjain2792/Coursera----Getting-and-Cleaning-Data-/README.md

 About the raw data
 ------------------

 The features (561 of them) are unlabeled and can be found in the X_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.

-The same holds for the training set.
+The same holds for the "train" set.

 About the script and the tidy dataset
 -------------------------------------